-Punishment of white-collar offenders that aims to expel them from society is related to the danger they pose to their surroundings.
-However, there are no built-in tools to assess this, unlike offenders accused of sex crimes or domestic violence (Abulafia & Hovav, 2019).
-A unique diagnostic tool to assess this may be required.

-Apart from court rulings (sentencing and its aims, parole, etc.) the assessment of dangerousness as a diagnostic tool could serve as a basis for therapy and rehabilitation.
-The goal of rehabilitation, an important punitive target (Lernau & Sharon, 2012) that has gained legal ground in the past decade as well as in its practical application (Lernau, 2016; Lernau & Oz, 2019), appears particularly relevant in cases with a high potential for change and suited to psychological intervention.
-Since these offences are associated with various types of personality disorders, "dark histories", overuse of defence mechanisms or irrational thought processes, the suitability of psychological therapy and the chances of its success must be considered on a case-by-case basis, adapting the treatment method to the offender.
-For instance, narcissism, characterized by an obsessive pursuit of success, can be moderated through therapy (Dimaggio & Attinà, 2012; Kohut, 1971).
+Punishment of white-collar offenders is related to the danger they pose to society.
+However, there are currently no tools to assess this, unlike offenders accused of sex crimes or domestic violence (Abulafia & Hovav, 2019).
+A unique diagnostic tool to assess the threat posed by white-collar offenders may be required, which, apart from court rulings (sentencing and its aims, parole, etc.) could serve as a basis for therapy and rehabilitation.
+The goal of rehabilitation, an important punitive target (Lernau & Sharon, 2012) that has gained legal ground in the past decade as well as in its practical application (Lernau, 2016; Lernau & Oz, 2019), appears particularly relevant in the case of offenders with a high potential for change who are suitable for psychological intervention.
+Since in some cases, white-collar offences are associated with various types of personality traits, adverse childhood experiences, overuse of defense mechanisms or irrational thought processes, the suitability of psychological therapy and the chances of its success must be considered on a case-by-case basis, adapting the treatment method to the offender.
+For instance, narcissism can be moderated through therapy (Dimaggio & Attinà, 2012; Kohut, 1971).
 In contrast, psychopathy responds poorly to treatment, although some therapists believe that even this extreme disorder can be treated.
 In a survey conducted in England with 500 forensic therapists, only a small number believed that it would be impossible to treat psychopathy, with more than two-thirds feeling that treatment could succeed despite being unable to specify the optimal method (Tennent et al., 1993).

-Regarding the findings of a link between difficult life circumstances (childhood abuse and neglect) and white-collar crime (Einat & Ben Moshe, 2022), treatment must address those experiences.
-Einat & Ben Moshe (2022) state that these offenders need a dignifying therapeutic relationship that will encourage them to share their narrative and take responsibility for their lives, enabling them to remove the mask of the strong and perfect person and give room to the needy child within them.
-Accordingly, they recommend that these offenders be treated in an approach appropriate for people with complex PTSD as part of trauma-informed care (Ford & Blaustein, 2013).
+Regarding the prevalence of adverse childhood experiences (including abuse and neglect) among a group of female white-collar crime in Israel, Einat and Ben Moshe (2022) recommend that treatment of these offenders address those experiences if they are present in their histories, and that they may benefit from a positive therapeutic relationship that can encourage them to share their narratives and take responsibility for their lives.
+Accordingly, they recommend that female white-collar offenders be treated using an approach appropriate for people with complex PTSD as part of trauma-informed care.

-Nevertheless, it should be borne in mind that white-collar offenders are generally smart and manipulative, using defence mechanisms to minimize the seriousness of the offence in their eyes and exhibit a "normative/normal façade".
-Accordingly, for diagnosis and therapy, skilled and experienced professionals are required among other things, in order to enable removing the mask of the tough and faultless person.
+Nevertheless, it should be borne in mind that white-collar offenders are generally smart and manipulative, using defense mechanisms to minimize the seriousness of the offence and exhibit a normative/normal façade, and convince themselves that they are strong and perfect.
+Accordingly, for diagnosis and therapy, skilled and experienced professionals are required to encourage offenders to drop these facades.

 Summary and conclusions

-White-collar criminals can be perceived as rational and calculating people, thanks perhaps even to the façade they convey.
-In addition, White-collar felonies ,are high-profile crimes that causes untold damage.
-Against this background, the call by certain segments of the population to increase the severity of punishment is understandable.
-However, there is evidence to suggest that the impaired rationality associated with white collar crime makes personal deterrence difficult to achieve.
+White-collar offenders, particularly high-level offenders in senior management positions, can be perceived as driven by rational thinking and pre-planning.
+In addition, large-scale white-collar offenses, such as those perpetrated by Madoff, are high-profile crimes that harm public trust as well as individuals.
+Against this background, the call by certain segments of the population to increase the severity of punishment for white-collar offences is understandable.
+However, there is evidence to suggest that, in reality, white-collar offenders do not act rationality and that personality traits associated with impaired rational thinking may be prevalent within this population, making personal deterrence difficult to achieve.
 Therefore, if one of the central aims of harsh criminal punishment is deterrence, close scrutiny is necessary to determine the best way to prevent and punish white-collar crime.

+[deleted text]